paigeboyd/Final-Year/Major-Project.md

 ### Questions/What I need to decide on:

-+ Web App or Native App: Do I restrict it to mobile devices?  ( leaning towards a web app )
 + Business Model: Should I put a price on this app; would a price discourage users?
 + Rewards: Ideas for rewarding kids for completing a lesson - in-app badges, printable certificates?